blt1339/D3-Challenge/README.md

 [Project Details](project_instructions_README.md)

 # Overview
-D3 Time is an interactive scatterplot that contains allows the contrasting of obese percent, smokes percent and lacks healthcare percent with in poverty percent average age and average household income.
+D3 Times is an interactive scatterplot that contains allows the contrasting of obese percent, smokes percent and lacks healthcare percent with in poverty percent average age and average household income.
 The state intials are inside each cirlce and the state and the axis values are displayed when you hover over a circle.

 # Data
 The data set utilzied is based on 2014 ACS 1-year estimates from the [US Census Bureau](https://data.census.gov/cedsci/)